Tom Pearce (footballer): Scunthorpe United loan

 On 31 January 2019, Pearce joined EFL League One side Scunthorpe United on a six month loan.
 He made his debut on 9 February in a 2–0 win against Accrington Stanley.

 In total, he made nine appearances for Scunthorpe in League One, scoring his only goal for the club on 12 March 2019 with a long range strike in a 4–1 win over Southend United.

 After returning to Leeds in the summer of 2019, in July 2019, Pearce was the subject of interest of a loan move to Greek Super League side Aris Thessaloniki F.C. who would also play in the Europa League in the upcoming 2019–20 season.

 Wigan Athletic

-On deadline day in summer 2019, Pearce signed a three-year-deal with Wigan Athletic for an undisclosed fee.
+On deadline day in summer 2019, Pearce signed a three-year deal with Wigan Athletic for an undisclosed fee.
 He scored his first goal for Wigan in an EFL Trophy tie against Port Vale on 6 October 2020.
 In January 2022, Pearce signed a further contract with Wigan Athletic until summer 2024.

+On 10 May 2024 the club announced he would be released.

+CF Montréal

+On 12 July 2024, Pearce signed a two-and-a-half-year deal with Major League Soccer side CF Montréal.
+Following Montréal's 2025 season, Pearce's contract with the club was terminated.